zacharyvoase/hotqueue/docs/index.rst

 HotQueue User Documentation
 ===========================

 HotQueue is a Python library that allows you to use `Redis <http://code.google.com/p/redis/>`_ as a message queue within your Python programs.

+The main advantage of this model is that there is no queue server to run, other than Redis.
+This is particularly ideal if you're already using Redis as a datastore elsewhere.
 To install it, run:

 .. code-block:: console